Catastrophe,

 societies are actually merely in an advanced state of some virulent cultural

-restore our world to biological viability, we must find and treat the cause
+to restore our world to biological viability, we must find and treat the

-to draw analogies with individual manifestations of psychic distress.
-While
+compelled to draw analogies with individual manifestations of psychic distress.

-a certain amount of caution is always required in extrapolating from the individual
+While a certain amount of caution is always required in extrapolating from

-to the collective, in this case the method does yield some promising leads.
+the individual to the collective, in this case the method does yield some

 There is, it seems, one disorder whose symptoms in individuals closely resemble